CalebLombard/digital-portfolio/README.md

 ### Reflection

-**Situation**: I had to interact and read through a slide show presentation that discussed Skills and Interests.
+**Situation**: I had to interact and read through a slide show presentation that discussed Career Development.
 I had to complete all the activities in the slideshow and also finish the exam at the end of the slideshow to complete the submission.

 **Task**: I had to watch a slideshow presentation and I also had to complete a small exam at the end that accessed what I learned from the slideshows.